pytorch/xla/README.md

 ## Getting Started

-Following here are guides for a simple single process, and multi process application.
+Following here are guides for two modes:
+- Single process: one Python interpreter controlling a single GPU/TPU at a time
+- Multi process: N Python interpreters are launched, corresponding to N GPU/TPUs found on the system

+Relevant to the different modes is SPMD, a process in which one Python interpreter controls all N GPU/TPUs found on the system.
 Multi processing is more complex, and is not compatible with SPMD.
 This tutorial does not dive into SPMD.
 For more on that, check our [SPMD guide](https://github.com/pytorch/xla/blob/master/docs/source/perf/spmd_basic.md).

 ### Simple single process